MatMoore/online-board-games-and-party-games/README.md

 - [Discord](https://discordapp.com/) - multiple text/voice channels that you can join and leave at any time
 - [Google Hangouts](https://hangouts.google.com/) - a temporary video meeting with a shareable link, no need to install anything, but requires a google account to set up
+- [Jitsi](https://meet.jit.si/) - similar to Google Hangouts but no account required
 - [House party](https://houseparty.com/) comes with a few games built in
 - [Zoom](https://zoom.us/) - a temporary video meeting, easy for other people to join without signing up, but you may need to restart the call every 40 minutes